UniverseCitiz3n/UniverseCitiz3n.github.io/_posts/2020-02-25-MFA-Selenium.md

 7af69645-0661-451f-b9fd-4fa36946f164 Adele Vance       AdeleV@dunesbox.onmicrosoft.com        Member
 ```

 Next thing.
 I did not expect that providing box properties will be such challenge.
 Normally you can operate on ID of an item and it will not change.
 But portal.azure.com proved me wrong!
 There IDs are randomly generated on every page refresh 😐.
-But **name** of a box always starts with<br>__azc-textBox and at the end there is a digit.
+But **name** of a box always starts with **__azc-textBox** and at the end there is a digit.
 At the begging I though that **Phone** box will always have index 0 but this too was incorrect.
 There is one more box which is every time while you are on this site... top search box!

 ![mfa4]({{ site.url }}{{ site.baseurl }}/assets/images/posts/2020-02-25-mfa4.jpg)